-On April 29, using a Bongo net and a flowmeter, six net tows were conducted in the top 5m of the water column in the vicinity of the spill (Exhibit 3.7).
+On April 29, using a Bongo net and a flowmeter, six net tows were conducted in the top 5 meters of the water column in the vicinity of the spill (Exhibit 3.7).
+Sampling was conducted at a depth of 0 to 5 meters because NOAA determined the potential depth of exposure to surface sheen due to entrainment, dissolution, and dilution to be at least 5 meters based on a review of available literature (e.g., NOAA 2016, Abt 2018) and accounting for local conditions at the time of the spill.
 Larval fish densities were high and in order to not exceed the ADF&G collection permit, tow time was limited to three to five minutes and the B-side Bongo net samples were released.
 The A-side samples were preserved in individual jars using 10% buffered formalin.
 Jarred samples were transported to the SSSC laboratory for enumeration.

 Each sample was poured into a glass beaker and the plankton was given time to settle (10 minutes).
-Excess solution was then decanted through a filter and a glass pipette was used to stir the sample in a figure eight pattern to equally distribute plankton throughout the sample.
+Excess solution was then decanted through a filter, and a glass pipette was used to stir the sample in a figure eight pattern to equally distribute plankton throughout the sample.
 The pipette was then used to draw subsamples (1-4 ml each), which were placed in a petri dish.
 A dissecting microscope was then used to magnify plankton and larval Pacific herring were enumerated.
 The number of Pacific herring enumerated in this subsample was then used to estimate the number of herring per cubic meter (i.e., density) based on the volume of water filtered per tow.
 The average density of herring across the six net tows was 126 herring per cubic meter and the range was approximately 14 to 530 herring per cubic meter.